See if UPIKE is a good fit for you and take the next steps in becoming a student.

 When will I receive my Diploma?

-Diplomas will be mailed to the address given during the application process providing you have completed all degree requirements (including Exit Exam and Surveys), have no outstanding financial obligation to UPIKE, and have no overdue Library materials or other obligations outstanding approximately 45 days from the end of the semester/term.
+Diplomas will be mailed to the address given during the application process 45 days from the end of the semester/term, provided you have completed all degree requirements (including Exit Exam and Surveys), have no outstanding financial obligation to UPIKE, and have no overdue Library materials or other obligations outstanding.
 If any of the aforementioned exists, a student will not receive a diploma until the balance is zero.

 What if my address and telephone number changes?